Lwhieldon/OnlineRetailCustomerSegmentation/README.md

 <a href=https://archive.ics.uci.edu/ml/datasets/Online+Retail+II>UCI Machine Online Retail II Data Set</a>

-This dataset contains 1,067,371 transactions with 8 attributes explaining the instance.
+This dataset contains 525,461 transactions* with 8 attributes explaining the instance.
 The transactions occurred for a UK-based and registered, non-store online retail between 1/12/2009 and 9/12/2011.

 <b>A few notes on the company:</b>
 <ul>